annathecrow/page-whitelists/readme.txt

 = Advanced: I need the most recent code of this plugin.
 Where can I find it? =
-Github: <https://github.com/corvidism/page-whitelists> :ike many other WP plugin developers, I primarily use git for versioning, so this is the most recent version of the plugin.
+Github: <https://github.com/corvidism/page-whitelists> Like many other WP plugin developers, I primarily use git for versioning, so this is the most recent version of the plugin.
 If you ever wanted to make modifications to the code, I recommend using files from the Github repo.

 == Changelog ==
+= 3.0.3 =
+Bug fix - fixed compatibility issues with NextGen Gallery - creating albums when user is assigned to a strict whitelist.
+Enhancement - less log messages when WP_Debug is on.

 = 3.0.2 =
 Bug fix - missing file `wp-content/plugins/page-whitelists/templates/profile_field.php` causes Fatal Error on Edit User page.